Hi! I’m Emma.

 WaitLess, June 2025

-The Challenge: Many patients experience gaps between therapy sessions where they lack structured emotional support.
-Journaling apps and static surveys exist, but often feel ingenuine, rigid, or high-effort, which discourages consistent use.
+The Challenge: patients experience gaps between therapy sessions where they lack structured emotional support.
+Journaling apps and static surveys exist, but feel ingenuine, rigid, or high-effort, which discourages consistent use.

 Process